 Before you bring any camera equipment into the water, make sure you’re comfortable moving and being underwater.
 This familiarity will allow you to relax and pay attention to other important factors, like mobility, breathing, and lighting.

-John is a FII certified level two freediver.
-All of his photography is taken while he freedives — his only gear is his three-foot-long carbon fiber fins.
+Starrett is a FII certified level two freediver.
+The only gear he takes when he freedives is his photography gear and his three-foot-long carbon fiber fins.
+It’s clear that Starrett feels extremely comfortable underwater.
 “Freediving is extremely simple,” he says.

 “I’ve used extremely long oceans to move and pace with my subject.
 And that helps especially with Marine life such as under waters like sea turtles.
 The scuba tank bubbles can scare them.
 It’s also extremely hard to move fast with a giant scuba tank on your back.
-So with freediving, you streamline your suit and your fans.
-So you can really pace with different Marine lives.
+With freediving, you streamline your suit and your fans.
+You can really pace with different Marine lives.
 So yeah, being comfortable in the water is precedent.”

-John prefers to use ambient light.
+Starrett prefers to use ambient light when doing underwater photography.
 He doesn’t use artificial light sources.
 Most of the time, he’s using a fisheye lens, which lets him take wide angle shots.
 He also includes people in his shots, which helps add perspective and show the scale of his shots.

-When working with subjects, John recommends having them hold their breath rather than use any scuba gear.
-Working with people who are extremely comfortable underwater is recommended.
+When working with subjects, Starrett recommends having them hold their breath rather than use any scuba gear, so it’s best to work with people who are extremely comfortable underwater.
 This won’t be a typical photo shoot — and these pictures will be anything but typical.